flyingangel/sshi/README.md

 ## How to use

-Type `sshi` in the terminal to use this tool.
+Type `sshi` to use helper for `ssh` command.

 Any additional arguments or options will be added to the native `ssh` command.
 Ex: `sshi -p 777 -t "ls -la"`.

+Type `sshi scp /path/to/file` to use helper for `scp` command to send a file to remote server.

 ## Uninstall